AU COSAM – Clinical LaboratorySciences in Malawi

 Contact the Faculty Director regarding cost specific information: Dr. Shaliah Armstrong email@example.com.

 dishes and American favorites.
 We have wonderful Malawian coffee and tea ordered straight from the plantation.
-Accommodations can be made for any dietary needs or for persons with CPAP machines.
-The accommodation is supplied with its own water system and full generator backup.
+Housing can be made for any dietary needs or for persons with CPAP machines.
+The housing is supplied with its own water system and full generator backup.

 For an additional cost students can experience the amazing wildlife Malawi has to offer at the beautiful Mvuu Camp at Liwonde National Park.
 The first class accommodation and food will make the game viewing even more enjoyable.
 Liwonde is home to hundreds of elephants, hippos, monkeys, crocodiles, antelopes, and more than 700 types of birds.
 Students will also visit the capital city of Lilongwe for sightseeing and cultural experience.